vertikoff/ImageUploadFrontEnd/README.md

 * File type - file type of the image

 ## Downloading images
 All images displayed (both original and processed) can be downloaded to your local machine.
 Simply click on the Download button next to each image:

 ![download](readme_assets/download.png)

 ## Demo
 You can see this project in action [here](https://www.youtube.com/watch?v=XBfCQs_Pox0&feature=youtu.be).

+## Note
+When running the image processing project on Duke's VMs, we've seen high latency.
+You may experience failed requests do to this issue.
+This frontend client will alert the user anytime a network requests fails and prompt the user to retry.